Oppositional defiant disorder: Signs and symptoms

-These behaviors are mostly directed towards an authority figure such as a teacher or a parent.
+Defiant behaviors are mostly directed towards an authority figure such as a teacher or a parent.
 Although these behaviors can be typical among siblings, they must be observed with individuals other than siblings for an ODD diagnosis.
 Children with ODD can be verbally aggressive.
 However, they do not display physical aggressiveness, a behavior observed in conduct disorder.
-Furthermore, they must be perpetuated for longer than six months and must be considered beyond a normal child's age, gender and culture to fit the diagnosis.
+Furthermore, the behaviors must be perpetuated for longer than six months and must be considered beyond a normal child's age, gender and culture to fit the diagnosis.
 For children under five years of age, they must occur on most days over a period of six months.
 For children over five years of age, they must occur at least once a week for at least six months.
 If symptoms are confined to only one setting, most commonly home, it is considered mild in severity.
 If it is observed in two settings, it is characterized as moderate, and if the symptoms are observed in three or more settings, it is considered severe.

 These patterns of behavior result in impairment at school or other social venues.